fhirstarterjs/ehr/README.md

 prompting the user to close and relaunch from the EHR.
 Override its text via the `expired` slot/prop, or restyle `.fs-ehr-expired` / `.fs-ehr-expired__pill`.

-## Other FHIR clients
+## Bring your own client

-`fhirStarter` uses `fhirclient` to run the SMART EHR-launch flow — that dependency is required and cannot be swapped.
-But once authorized, you can hand the result off to any FHIR client or plain `fetch` by reading a few fields from the returned `client.state`.
+Once authorized, you are not tied to any particular FHIR client.
+Hand the result off to any FHIR library or plain `fetch` by reading a few fields from the returned `client.state`.

-Pass only the fields you need. **Never** spread the whole `client.state` — it can contain PKCE material and other sensitive values:
+Pass only the fields you need. **Never** spread the whole `client.state`; it can contain PKCE material and other sensitive values:

 ```ts